syntex82/WordPress-Node/docs/PRODUCTION-DEPLOYMENT.md

 # Edit PostgreSQL configuration
 sudo nano /etc/postgresql/16/main/pg_hba.conf

-# Change the local connection method from "peer" to "scram-sha-256" for the wordpress_node user
+# Change the local connection method from "peer" to "scram-sha-256" for the nodepress user
 # Find the line: local all all peer
-# Add above it: local wordpress_node wordpress_node scram-sha-256
+# Add above it: local nodepress nodepress scram-sha-256

 # Restart PostgreSQL
 sudo systemctl restart postgresql